-However, a very few countries currently allow for experience-rating in their UB systems.
+However, very few countries currently allow for experience-rating in their UB systems.
 The standard unemployment benefit system is funded via compulsory contributions paid by all workers and employers, independently of the number of redundancies in the firm.
 This makes it more difficult to substitute EPL with UB as payroll taxes are paid by all firms, even those that are upsizing.
 Flexicurity involves, in addition to the substitution of EPL with UB, the adoption of activation policies aimed at improving the cost effectiveness of UB by monitoring job search efforts of unemployment benefit recipients.
-In particular the offer of slots in some active labor market programme (subsidized jobs, training schemes or public works) is used as a device to enforce work tests, eliciting whether the UB recipient is actually willing to work and actively seeking employment.
+In particular, the offer of slots in some active labor market programme (subsidized jobs, training schemes or public works) is used as a device to enforce work tests, eliciting whether the UB recipient is actually willing to work and actively seeking employment.
 This clearly also requires the buildup of some administrative capacity, an adequately staffed Public Employment Service (PES), sanctioning with benefit cuts those unemployed who refuse a suitable job offer.
 These benefit sanctions are used as a deterrent, to discourage opportunistic behavior by the UB recipients.

 Figure 1 documents the aggregate trade-off between unemployment policies and job protection over the European countries for which we had comparable data on EPL, UB and on expenditure on ALMP and PES.
 In particular, it displays, on the horizontal axis, an index of the strictness of employment protection compiled by the OECD (OECD, 1999) on the basis of an assessment of national legislations.
-The vertical axis displays the expenditure in UB, ALMP and PES per unemployed person, a summary measure of the stance of unemployment policies.
+The vertical axis displays the expenditure in UB, ALMP and PES per unemployed person (Uexp), a summary measure of the stance of unemployment policies.
 Data are obtained from the OECD Social Expenditure database.

 Both job protection and unemployment policies measures are normalized and rescaled in the 0-1 range.
 Higher values denote stricter job protection and more spending per unemployed respectively.
-Data are averages for the 1996-2005 period.
+Data are averages for the 1985-2000 period.
 The figure hints at an inverse relationship between the provision of job protection and the generosity of unemployment policies.
 The UK is an outlier as it displays markedly less of both institutions according to available measures.
+Similar results are obtained either by focusing on the correlation between strictness of job protection and UB generosity or strictness of job protection and expenditure on ALMP.
+Indeed expenditure on UB and ALMP is strongly and positively correlated across countries.

-Table 1 displays correlation coefficients between the measures displayed in Fig 1, as well as other measures of unemployment policies.
-In particular, we consider also the coverage of unemployment benefits (UBcov, the fraction of unemployed people receiving an unemployment benefit according to the EU-SILC, a comparable survey of income and living conditions), the replacement rate offered two years after the beginning of an unemployment spell (UBrr) and the product of the above two measures.
-As UB coverage among first-time jobseekers is partly endogenous to the strictness of EPL, which has been found to postpone first entry in the labor market of jobseekers not eligible to unemployment benefits, we also provide coverage measures for the male prime-age (25 to 45) group.
+Table 1 displays correlation coefficients between the measures displayed in Figure 1, as well as other measures of unemployment policies.
+In particular, we consider also the coverage of unemployment benefits (UBcov, the fraction of unemployed people receiving an unemployment benefit according to the EU-SILC, a comparable survey of income and living conditions), the replacement rate offered two years after the beginning of an unemployment spell (UBrr) and the product of these two measures.
+As UB coverage among first-time job-seekers is partly endogenous to the strictness of EPL, which has been found to postpone first entry in the labor market of job-seekers not eligible to unemployment benefits, we also provide coverage measures for the male prime-age (25 to 45) group.
 The correlations are always negative and in most cases statistically significant when we exclude the UK.